Skip to content

 We went on to explore how we might be more present with those we love even, or especially, in their most emotional moments.

 Irrespective of our childhoods, many of us find it hardest to be really present, and to really listen to, those we love most.
+The reason is not a flaw in our character.
+It is a feature of emotional proximity.
 I think part of the reason is that more feels at risk.

 Often, when my partner or one of my children is having a big emotion, my inner voice in my head begins to make it about me.